 Early Renaissance Art of painting is the classic art produced by renaissance artists during the era beginning in the late 13th century.
-It began to flourish around the early 15th century to the late 16th century in the present day Italy which at that time was split into a number of political regions.
+It began to flourish in the early 15th century to the late 16th century in the present day Italy which at that time was split into a number of political regions.

-During the Middle Ages, Italy's wealth was largely derived from trade with the Far East, and one of the objects of high trade were works of art, as the elite and political leaders competed fiercely in expressing their tastes, grandeur and power.
+During the Middle Ages, Italy's wealth was largely derived from trade with the Far East, and one of the objects of high trade were works of art, as the elite and political leaders competed fiercely in expressing their tastes, grandeur, and power.

-This created numerous opportunities for local renaissance artists who reflected in their works the religion, philosophy and requirements of their patrons.
+This created numerous opportunities for local renaissance artists who reflected in their works the religion, philosophy, and requirements of their patrons.

 The painters though often attached to particular courts and loyal to specific towns, they nonetheless wandered through cities in Italy disseminating both artistic and philosophical ideas, and they were often accorded diplomatic status.